PraiseXI/AntiSpamPRLabeler/README.md

 ## Prerequisites

-This action requires the `GITHUB_TOKEN` with permissions to fetch PRs and add labels and comments.
+This action requires the `GITHUB_TOKEN` with permission to fetch PRs and add labels and comments.
 The action uses this token to authenticate API requests, ensuring secure and permissioned interactions with your repository.

 ### Workflow Permissions